Editorially checkedVisible ownership, review date and official-source context for this page.

 What to do after the result

-Move into the matching project guide, council page or rule hub rather than stopping at the tool output.
+Move into the matching project guide, council page or rule hub rather than treating the tool output as a stopping point.

 When to escalate

-If the result feels borderline, assume the next step is more detailed checking, not more guesswork.
+If the result feels borderline, assume the next step is a certificate, pre-app conversation or another formal check, not more guesswork.

 Planning tool